Tenshin17/MO1-Interpreter/README.md

   5. Run IDE.java in IntelliJ.
   6. Click run and wait for a window to pop up.
   7. In the pop up window type/ paste in the input field the code.
-  8. Click parse to check the syntax error.
+  8. Click run to interpret the source code.